looker-open-source/extension-examples/react/typescript/kitchensink/README.md

 ## Code Splitting

+Code-Splitting is a feature that can create *multiple* bundles rather than just one bundle.js, which can then be dynamically loaded on the fly.
+This can drastically reduce bundle size, and in turn, app performance.
+For more info on React & code splitting, see the [React Docs](https://reactjs.org/docs/code-splitting.html).

 Code splitting relies on `React.lazy` and `Suspense` to render dynamic imports of a component.
 The name of the generated JavaScript file can be influenced by specifying a webpackChunkName comment.
 Note that the `Suspense` component is rendered by the `KitchenSink` component.

 Example: